 “Be kind, do good, we’ve got this.”

-A California native, Margaret loves volunteering, lifelong learning, and supporting communities and organizations that do good for the world.
+Margaret loves volunteering, lifelong learning, and supporting communities and organizations that do good for the world.
 Passionate about international exchange, she and her husband have hosted ten international exchange high school students since 2006.
 Described as kind, big-hearted, and inspiring, she has dedicated herself to serving communities and organizations that create positive change, specifically ones that foster independence, confidence, and community.

-Margaret loves to travel and has twelve states left before she has visited all 50 states.
+Margaret loves to travel and has eight states left before she has visited all 50 states.
 Other travel aspirations include visiting Eastern Canada and all of the national parks in the United States.
 Internationally, she is looking forward to traveling abroad to visit her exchange daughters and overseas family.

 Margaret’s advice to her younger self: “Take more chances, say yes to more opportunities, you never know how much time you have here on earth.
 It is important to stop and breathe.
 It is okay to cry.”